20 Popular Activities That Have Become Too Expensive

 Fitness Classes

-Boutique fitness studios have taken over, and they’re charging a premium.
-A single class for yoga, spin, or Pilates often runs between $20 and $40, while unlimited memberships can cost well over $150 a month.
+Boutique fitness studios charge premium rates.
+A single yoga, spin, or Pilates class costs $20–$40, and unlimited memberships exceed $150 a month.

 Cruises